-An adverse vote recommendation will not be applied to a director within a company where he/she serves as CEO or chair; instead, any adverse vote recommendations will be applied to his/her additional seats on other company boards.
+An adverse vote recommendation will not be applied to a director within a company where he/she serves as CEO; instead, any adverse vote recommendations will be applied to his/her additional seats on other company boards.
+The same is also valid for chairmen, except (i) where they exclusively hold other chair and/or executive positions or (ii) where they are elected as chairman for the first time.